TAS-project/frontend/README.md

 open TAS-project in github and clone master branch of frontend repository with this script :
-`git clone {the url of master branch of frontend repo}` when you clone frontend : if you use npm, you should first run the script `npm start` which installs the required dependencies. after that then run `npm start` to run the React project and show the result in browser. if you use yarn, you should first run the script `yarn build ` and `yarn start`.
+`git clone {the url of master branch of frontend repo}` when you clone frontend : if you use npm, you should first run the script `npm install` which installs the required dependencies. after that then run `npm start` to run the React project and show the result in browser. if you use yarn, you should first run the script `yarn build ` and `yarn start`.
 </br>